 Today, we hold a leadership position in Australian private credit, not because we are the largest, but because we remain unwavering in our purpose: to protect and grow investor capital while strengthening the businesses that are the lifeblood of Australia’s economic future.

-APCIF and ACIF both continue to deliver attractive, risk-adjusted returns.
 Our commitment to transparency, governance, and data-driven lending remains firm.
-And our outlook is positive as the market continues to shift toward specialist lenders who deeply understand borrower needs and credit risk dynamics.
+Our outlook remains positive as the market continues to shift toward specialist lenders who deeply understand borrower needs and credit risk dynamics.

 Thank you for your continued support and confidence in Aura Private Credit.
 We look forward to continuing to deliver defensive income outcomes — the right way — with discipline, purpose and integrity.